Substance Abuse Counselor Intern

 It is expected that the incumbent shall perform other duties as assigned within his/her capabilities as determined by management.

-- Graduation from an accredited senior high school or equivalent or GED.
+- Graduation from an accredited senior high school, GED, or equivalent.

-- Selected applicants must obtain a Licensed Chemical Dependency Counselor (LCDC) license or a Certified Criminal Justice Professional (CCJP) certification within five (5) years from the date of their registration as a Counselor Intern or CCJP-A.
+- Selected applicants must obtain the Licensed Clinical Dependency Counselor (LCDC) license or the Certified Criminal Justice Professional (CCJP) certification within five years from the date of their registration as a Counselor Intern or CCJP-A.

 - Must sign a Credential Contingency Agreement that will remain in effect only until the initially established expiration date.
 Failure to comply with this contingency statement will result in separation from employment.
 Credential Contingency Agreements will not be extended or renewed as a result of an employee’s separation from employment or acceptance of another position.

-- Valid driver license in the state of Texas with an acceptable driving record required, unless waived by management.
+- Valid driver’s license in the state of Texas with an acceptable driving record required, unless waived by management.